emonty/pyos/docs/cloud_dns.md

 **Subdomains** are domains within the parent domain, and are typically used to designate different functions within the domain.
 Examples of subdomains are `mail.example.edu` (for handling email activity), `www.example.edu` (web traffic), and `ftp.example.edu` (FTP traffic).
 Subdomains can be further broken down into sub-subdomains to suit the needs of the site, for example `main.ftp.example.edu` and `secondary.ftp.example.edu`.

-## Cloud DNS in pyrax
+## Cloud DNS in pyos
-Once you have authenticated and connected to the Cloud DNS service, you can reference the DNS module via `pyrax.cloud_dns`.
+Once you have authenticated and connected to the Cloud DNS service, you can reference the DNS module via `pyos.cloud_dns`.
 This module provides methods for managing your DNS entries for the cloud.

-All of the code samples in this document assume that you have already imported `pyrax`, authenticated, and created the name `dns` at the top of the script, like this:
+All of the code samples in this document assume that you have already imported `pyos`, authenticated, and created the name `dns` at the top of the script, like this:

-    import pyrax
+    import pyos
-    pyrax.settings.set('identity_type', 'rackspace')
+    pyos.settings.set('identity_type', 'rackspace')
-    pyrax.set_credential_file("my_cred_file")
+    pyos.set_credential_file("my_cred_file")
     # or
-    # pyrax.set_credentials("my_username", "my_api_key")
+    # pyos.set_credentials("my_username", "my_api_key")
-    dns = pyrax.cloud_dns
+    dns = pyos.cloud_dns

 ## Response Timeouts
 Many API calls in Cloud DNS do not wait to complete before returning; instead, they return immediately with a URI that can be used to get updates on the request.
 This is done because the API server has to communicate with the DNS servers, and that can take a while sometimes.

-This is generally of no concern to a developer, as the calls almost always complete within less than a second, so `pyrax` handles the checking of the status update of a call for you, and when complete, returns the final results.
-By default, `pyrax` waits for up to 5 seconds for the call to complete; if it has not completed by then, a `DNSCallTimedOut` exception is raised.
+This is generally of no concern to a developer, as the calls almost always complete within less than a second, so `pyos` handles the checking of the status update of a call for you, and when complete, returns the final results.
+By default, `pyos` waits for up to 5 seconds for the call to complete; if it has not completed by then, a `DNSCallTimedOut` exception is raised.

 If you need to change that timeout period from the default, make the following call:

     dns.set_timeout(new_time)

 The value of `new_time` is in seconds.
-You can tell `pyrax` to wait indefinitely for the call to complete by passing zero to `set_timeout()`:
+You can tell `pyos` to wait indefinitely for the call to complete by passing zero to `set_timeout()`:

     dns.set_timeout(0)

-By default, `pyrax` pauses for 0.5 seconds in between each check of the async call to see if it has completed.
+By default, `pyos` pauses for 0.5 seconds in between each check of the async call to see if it has completed.
 This helps to avoid rate limits by not checking continuously.
 You can adjust this if you want a different delay interval by calling:

     dns.set_delay(2.2)

-The call above causes `pyrax` to wait 2.2 seconds in between calls to check if an async API call has completed.
+The call above causes `pyos` to wait 2.2 seconds in between calls to check if an async API call has completed.

 ## Listing Domains